Synthesizing efficient circuits for Hamiltonian simulation

-As before our simulation strategy involves diagonalizing the Hamiltonian using a Clifford circuit and then build Let $W_{1}$ is the unitary consisting of the following sequence of gates.
+\paragraph{Circuit for simulating $e^{-iH_{21}t}$ : } As before our simulation strategy involves diagonalizing the Hamiltonian using a Clifford circuit and then build Let $W_{1}$ be the unitary consisting of the following sequence of gates.
 The rightmost one is the first to be applied.

 The following theorem shows that this is a diagonalizing circuit for the set of Paulis in $G_{21}$. \begin{theorem} For each $i,j,k,l\in\intg_2$, such that $P_kP_lP_iP_j\id\id, \id\id P_iP_jP_kP_l\in G_{21}$ we have the following.